 Base Wage increases are based on merit and ability as determined through the annual performance review process.
 They are not automatic.
 The department head shall perform the evaluation, and the Town Administrator shall review it.
 Employees who receive a satisfactory or better evaluation shall be eligible for a base wage increase.
 The Town Administrator shall determine the amount of any increase in light of the availability of appropriated funds and the employee's overall performance.
-If the employee receives a satisfactory or better review from his department head and funds have been appropriated, the employee may appeal the Town Administrator's decision to award a base wage increase below the average on a percentage basis (including the decision to award the employee no base wage increase) to the Board of Selectmen, which shall confer with the employee, the department head, and the Town Administrator.
+If the employee receives a satisfactory or better review from his department head and funds have been appropriated, the employee may appeal the Town Administrator's decision to award a base wage increase) to the Board of Selectmen, which shall confer with the employee, the department head, and the Town Administrator.
 For ratification.